Reality Warping Is Not A Toy YKTTW Discussion

-Reality warping is a cool power, isn't it?
+Up for Grabs Reality warping is a cool power, isn't it?
 Definitely.
 But here is the catch.
 It can make your dreams come true but not all dreams are good.
 So what happens when a weak-willed person becomes a reality warper?
-Things go horribly wrong pretty quickly - suddenly the monsters under your bed are real, your Imaginary Friend
+Things go horribly wrong pretty quickly - suddenly the monsters under your bed are real, your Imaginary Friend becomes an Imaginary Enemy, worst case scenario you could end in a Self-Inflicted Hell.

 - In Spiderman cartoon, Dr Doom is all but weak willed.
 Yet when he tries to steal Beyonder's power, his new utopia is soon assaulted by demons born out of his nightmares and subconcious fears.